munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 Her teamwork and bravery are set to 75 each.
 She has good teamwork.
 She frequently follows the player's commands and always stay together with teammates.
 She is quite aggressive.
 While she will not retreat after spotting some Terrorists, she will fall back after spotting a large group of enemies.
 Then, she'll wait for several seconds to strike back.

-Masuki uses Power weapon preference template.
+Masuki uses Power weapon preference template, she prefers to purchase the M249.

 Same as Kaoru, her voice pitch is set to 100.